 From cute independent stores to popular high-street fashion, Blackpool is well equipped to handle all of your shopping needs.
 Whether you’re looking for the biggest designer names and global brands or a little something out of the ordinary, this vibrant seaside town has got the right combination of grand shopping centres, open-air markets and store-lined streets to hit the desired mark.

-While Blackpool's retro amusements continue to thrill the swarms of holidaymakers who flood the colourful coastline every year, the seaside town has more in store than just rollercoasters and ghost trains.
+While Blackpool's retro amusements continue to thrill the swarms of holidaymakers who flood the colorful coastline every year, the seaside town has more in store than just rollercoasters and ghost trains.
 Spread beneath the iconic Blackpool Tower is a buzzing circuit board of lively entertainment and cultural allure, with boutique shops and bustling markets close at hand.

 In line with the diverse nature of the city, Newcastle-Upon-Tyne offers a hefty helping of fine cuisine from a variety of cultures.
 Whether you’re munching through a traditional medieval banquet in the city centre or scoffing some favourite Asian flavours on Westgate Street before hitting the town, you’ll be hard-pressed not to over do it.
 But rest assured, it’s well worth it.